fibo/home_DELETEME/README.md

 ## Update

-To update to latest version: go to `$HOME`, pull updates and submodules
+To update to latest version: go to your `$HOME`, pull updates and submodules

 ```sh
 cd